Hafiz-sustswe/My-Projects/C++-Projects/The-DX-BALL-1.0/readMe.txt

 -> This is my first official Project for first year second semester project work .
--> I led my team and had  written the code of the whole project -> This is Written with C++ language and 'igraphics.h' Header file (original Author - S. M. Shahriar Nirjon) -> This project should be run on Microsoft visual stduio 2013 -> You have to run 'iMain.cpp' file which inlcudes 'igraphics.h' Header file
+-> I led my team and had  written the code.
+-> This is Written with C++ language and 'igraphics.h' Header file (original Author - S. M. Shahriar Nirjon) -> This project should be run on Microsoft visual stduio 2013 -> You have to run 'iMain.cpp' file which inlcudes 'igraphics.h' Header file